dantelepoole/functionish/README.md

 The 'function' in functionish refers to functional programming while '-ish' reflects the rather loose and pragmatic interpretation of functional programming that functionish programming is all about.
-But once you choose to go ishy, there's no better programming language you chould adopt than Javascript.
+But once you choose to go ishy, there really is no better programming language to choose than Javascript.
+Ishiness is to Javascript what the oxygen is to the air we breathe.

 For starters, the language somewhat looks like and certainly sounds like Java, but it's not.
 How *ish*y is that?
 Especially since Javascript's author originally intended it to be Scheme-*ish*.
 Then there's all that boolishness with Javascript truthy and falsy values.
 And how about Javascript arrays: they look like arrays and act like arrays, but they're not really arrays - that's some unabashed *ish*iness right there, that is.
 Then there's Javascript's standard for testing equality, a remarkably loose standard that really requires no more than a vague resemblance.
-And consider that I haven't even mentioned Javascript classes yet - mostly because in general I prefer not to mention Javascript classes unless I really, really have to.
+And I haven't even mentioned Javascript classes yet - mostly because in general I prefer not to mention Javascript classes unless I really, really have to.
 If you add higher-order functions and closures to the mix, what you end up with is the ideal language for functionish programming.